TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/tfcctf25-cromozominus-rex/index.md

     main()
 ```

-I finished the script and got the flag at 4AM :pray:
+Fun fact: I finished this script and got the flag at 4AM :pray:

 ```
 TFCCTF{cromozominus_pulisaki_in_redacted_cro++_crorex_crovid}